imdea-software/popl-2016-artifact/README.md

-The rightmost column `v` indicates whether a violation was discovered in the given history by the given algorithm: `√` indicates “yes”, and `-` no. In case the given algorithm exceeds the given timeout, the value in the `steps` and `time` columns will be marked with an asterisk.
-The default timeout is 5 seconds, and can be adjusted via the `--timeout` option.
+The rightmost column `v` indicates whether a violation was discovered in the given history by the given algorithm: `√` indicates “yes”, and `-` no. In case the given algorithm exceeds the given timeout, the value in the `steps` and `time` columns are marked with an asterisk.
+The default timeout is 5 seconds, and is adjustable via the `--timeout` option.
 To see the list of options to `report.rb`, run

     ./bin/report.rb --help

 Previous runs of `report.rb` are logged in the `data/reports` directory.

-### Experimental Data
+### Empirical Data

-Experimental data used in the publication of this work is generated via the `experiments.rb` program.
+The empirical data used in the publication of this work is generated via the `experiments.rb` program.
 Results are stored in tab-separated-values (TSV) format in the `data/experiments` directory.
 Plots of this data are stored in the `data/plots` directory.

 ## History Input Format